web-platform-tests/wpt.fyi/api/query/README.md

     {"testlabel": label}

-Where label is a string.
+Where label is a string and case-insensitive.

  E.g.